This list compiles all the resource lists from the five modules.

 Center for Student Conduct

-The Center for Student Conduct supports the mission of the university by administering the campus Code of Student Conduct, promoting academic integrity, encouraging student accountability, and connecting students to resources that foster their success.
+The Center for Student Conduct supports the mission of the University by administering the UC Berkeley Campus Code of Student Conduct, promoting academic integrity, encouraging student accountability, and connecting students to resources that foster their success.

 Code of Student Conduct